netboxlabs/console-docs/docs/NetBox Cloud/migrating-to-netbox-cloud.md

 # Migrating to NetBox Cloud

-Migrating from an on-premises NetBoxTM open source instance to an NS1 NetBoxTM Cloud environment is a straightforward process.
+Migrating from an on-premises NetBox open source instance to a NetBox Labs NetBox Cloud environment is a straightforward process.
 Since NetBox Cloud is built using the same open source software you’re already using, most imports can be completed quickly for a timely cutover.
 This checklist will walk you through the steps, highlighting mandatory and optional points in the process.